 Iceland entry requirements for Sweden passport holders

-Swedish passport holders can travel to Iceland visa-free for any purpose, including tourism and business, for up to 90 days in any 180-day period.
-No visa is required — just your valid passport and proof of onward travel.
-Iceland is part of the Schengen Area, so the same rules apply as for any other Schengen country.
+Swedish passport holders can travel to Iceland visa-free for short stays.
+You don't need to apply for anything in advance — just show your passport at the border.
+Iceland is part of the Schengen Area, so the same rules apply as for other Schengen countries.

 Entry requirements